ConradZimsky/NLU-Paper-Sharing-2020-Fall/README.md

 ## For Individual Presenters
-- please read 1 - 3 papers intensively, submit a study report.
+- Please read 1 - 3 papers intensively, submit a study report.

 ## For Whole Group